Do you love running your fan, but are worried it might be increasing your utility bills a lot?

 #1 Use Alternative Cooling Solutions

-There are many ways in which you can do this, such as keeping the blinds closed during the day, opening your windows, reassembling your furniture for better airflow, and much more.
-There are other alternatives that are just as effective, but these do require investing money.
+There are many ways in which you can keep your home cool, such as keeping the blinds closed during the day, opening your windows, reassembling your furniture for better airflow, and much more.
+Other alternatives are just as effective, but they do require investing money.

 Some of them are insulating your home, making your own heat-blocking curtains, repainting your roof with a lighter color, and caulking any cracks.

-By implementing any or many of these steps, you’ll have a cooler home without having to turn on your ceiling fan.
+By implementing any or many of the steps above, you’ll have a cooler home without having to turn on your ceiling fan.

 Talk about savings in the long run!